LangChain

 Overview

 LangChain is no longer best understood as a single framework package.
-The official product surface has solidified into an agent engineering stack: open-source LangChain and LangGraph for building, LangSmith for tracing and evaluation, and managed deployment for shipping stateful agents.
+The official product surface has solidified into an agent engineering stack: open-source LangChain and LangGraph for building, LangSmith for tracing and evaluation, and managed deployment plus Fleet agents for shipping and operating stateful agents.
 That clarification matters because many teams still talk about “using LangChain” when what they really mean is a broader build-debug-deploy workflow.

 Key Features